Chenminghu/SOP/README.md

 # Strategy Platform Optimization
-> since this project is business sensitive, I can't show the code and will obscure part of picture I am going to show
+> since this project is business sensitive, I can't show all the logic or code and will obscure part of picture I am going to show

 This is a back-end engine which gives client ability to get real time position on open hedges. (this includes various contracts like Forward contract, Tarf, Knock In/Out contract, etc.) It enable clients to simulate the FX(Foreign Exchange) fluctuation VS the open position which helps them control the risk and manage their cash flow.